 - Accident/AD&D. This coverage pays a stated benefit to the insured or his/her beneficiary in the event of bodily injury or death due to accidental means (other than natural causes).
 For our targeted young and uninsured population, accident policies can provide basic insurance protection for those without coverage.
-These policies can also serve as supplemental policies underneath high deductible major medical plans. - Group Limited Medical/Hospital Indemnity.
+These policies also serve as supplemental policies underneath high deductible major medical plans. - Hospital Indemnity.
 These plans serve as supplements to high deductible plans, helping mitigate high catastrophic individual out of pocket expenses.
-They can also be sold as standalone programs, offering basic insurance for those that cannot afford or do not wish to pay for more expensive major medical coverage. - Short-Term Medical.
+They can also be sold as standalone programs to groups, offering basic insurance for those that cannot afford or do not wish to pay for more expensive major medical coverage. - Short Term Recovery Care.
+These plans are designed to provide short term coverage post discharge from acute care/rehab center to the nursing home setting. - Short-Term Medical.
 These plans offer comprehensive coverage to individuals for a prescribed short duration, generally six months, but can be up to a year. - Cancer/Critical Illness.
 Critical illness policies can provide coverage for many costs that are not covered by traditional health insurance.
 This coverage can be sold on a guarantee and simplified issue (health questionnaire) basis either as a standalone product or packaged with other products. - Stop Loss.
 We expect that increases in health insurance costs will cause an increase in the number of employers offering self-insured plans.
-We expect that NHIC will offer a wide array of stop loss programs for small and large employers, as may be permitted by state law.
-We also seek to package our non-major medical coverages with stop loss programs. - Travel Accident/Trip Cancellation.
-These policies are sold as a standalone product or as an add-on to accident and health coverage.
-The products are marketed through our specialty managing general underwriters.
+NHIC offers a wide array of stop loss programs for small and large employers, as permitted by state law.
+We also package our non-major medical coverages with stop loss programs. - Dental/Vision.

-• Dental/Vision.
 These policies provide basic dental or vision coverage and can be sold on a stand-alone basis or packaged with other products.
-They are frequently matched with discount plans under which the products can be offered on a cost effective basis.
+They are frequently matched with discount plans.